CMC时空档案

 19th Party Congress: Xi Jinping Thought Enshrined

-The 19th National Congress amended the Party constitution to include "Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era," elevating Xi to the ideological status of Mao Zedong and Deng Xiaoping while confirming his position as the most powerful Chinese leader in decades.
+The 19th National Congress amended the Party constitution to include "Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era," placing Xi's named ideology in the Party constitution alongside Mao Zedong Thought and Deng Xiaoping Theory, while consolidating his authority across the party, state, and military with a new Standing Committee in which no designated successor was included.

 political